-Royal Unibrew complies with existing labour legislation and collective agreements, including enforcement of the freedom of association and assembly, the elimination of forced and compulsory labour and the use of child labour as well as the elimination of discrimination in respect of the employee’s gender, race, religious beliefs or political affiliation.
+Royal Unibrew complies with existing labor legislation and collective agreements including enforcement of the freedom of association and assembly, the elimination of forced and compulsory labor and the use of child labor as well as the elimination of discrimination in respect of the employee’s gender, race, religious beliefs or political affiliation.

-Within the broad area of human rights, Royal Unibrew has chosen to focus specifically on diversity among its own employees, as well as labour rights at Royal Unibrew and with trading partners as well as on competence development of its own employees.
+Within the broad area of human rights, Royal Unibrew has chosen to focus specifically on diversity among its own employees and on labor rights at Royal Unibrew and with trading partners as well as on competence development of its own employees.

 Royal Unibrew has an ongoing dialogue with its stakeholders and the public on this responsibility and seeks to keep focus on these areas through continuous improvements.

 It is Royal Unibrew’s goal to attract and retain competent and talented people who are results-oriented, adaptable, innovative, creative and having the right mindset/DNA of the company.
 This is a prerequisite for realizing our ambitious business objectives.